 AIM

-To objective of this research was to assess the safety and effectiveness of FlexyRap® DES at the 5-year follow-up in real-world settings.
+To assess the safety and effectiveness of FlexyRap® DES at the 5-year follow-up in real-world settings.

 METHODS

 Findings from a retrospective, multi-center, observational, post-market clinical follow-up study of patients treated with FlexyRap® DES for de novo coronary artery disease (CAD) were reported.
 During the 12-mo follow-up, the primary endpoint was target lesion failure, which was defined as the composite of cardiovascular death, target vessel myocardial infarction (TV-MI), and clinically driven target lesion revascularization.